JonaBenja/appliedtm/README.md

 ### Annotations
 10 articles about vaccination that were retrieved from a larger batch of articles.

-`annotations` this folder contains the annotations made by the 4 contributing authors on the following files:
+`annotations` folder: contains the annotations made by the 4 contributing authors on the following files:

 * `dc-gov_20170703T010627.txt`
 * `cdc-gov_20170706T111717.txt`